- No credit score required

 Oportun Loan Rates, Fees & Other Terms

-Oportun does not clearly disclose an overall range for the interest rates of their personal loans.
-But Oportun caps personal loan APRs at 36%, according to representatives.
+- APR range: Oportun does not disclose an overall range for their personal loan interest rates.
+However, Oportun does cap personal loan APRs at 36%, according to company representatives.
 Oportun has fixed APRs, so rates won’t vary over time.

 Oportun Loan Requirements & Application Info